<img src="https://secure.7-companycompany.com/795789.png" style="display:none;">

 In short, parental engagement refers to the idea that both teachers and families are responsible for a child’s education.
 As a result, parental engagement in education is used to describe when parents and carers make meaningful engagement in a child’s academic learning.

-- Engagement with learning at home
+• Engagement with learning at home

-- Encouragement and support of learning
+• Encouragement and support of learning

-- Parent-child discussions
+• Parent-child discussions

-- Modelling of positive learning behaviours
+• Modelling of positive learning behaviours

-- Supporting children with reading, homework, and projects
+• Supporting children with reading, homework, and projects

-What’s the difference between parental engagement and parental involvement?
+The difference between parental engagement and involvement

 Parental involvement refers to the two-way relationship between parents and the school.
 For example, volunteering to chaperone on school trips, or helping to create costumes and props for the school play.